bluwireless/py-genl/README.md

 At [Blu Wireless](https://bluwireless.com/) we needed a tool for doing NL80211 interactions in Python test code.
-We couldn't find any libraries that facilitate this in a way that leverages the strengths of Python, so we wrote something.
+We couldn't find any libraries that facilitate this in a way that leverages the strengths of Python, so we wrotedirectory something.
 Most of the original code was specific to Blu Wireless' technology, but the generic stuff was pulled out to create this library.